Skip to main content

 Filters

 Filters act like SQL WHERE clauses to determine which elements match.
 An element may be similar to any given vector, but not pass the filter rules.
-Below is specification using a filter.
+Below is a specification using a filter.

 {